couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 * There is some uncertainty on whether it is mandatory to provide a `query` field containing a 'normal' FTS query.
 This is being followed up with the FTS team.
 As it makes sense to be able to perform solely a vector search, we will assume for now that will be the case.
 * The `knn` field can contain multiple vector queries.
 It must always contain at least 1.
   * How they are combined is handled with a top-level `knn_operator` parameter.
 * There may be other vector search types in future, such as Approximate Nearest Neighbour (ANN).
+So we may want to aim for a level of abstraction and avoid explicitly mentioning `knn` and perhaps `k`.
 * Inside an individual vector query:
   * It contains a single vector.
 FAISS allows multiple vectors to be sent in one query and the FTS team say that may want to be exposed later.
   * The `field` parameter is essentially mandatory.
 While FTS will not reject a query that does not contain it, it prevents that vector search from having any effect.